Edge Matching with Inequalities, Triangles, Unknown Shape, and Two Players: 2-player Edge Matching

-In this section, we prove PSPACE-hardness for 2-player variants of $1 \times n$ edge matching.
-We define the game as follows:
+In this section, we analyze the complexity all four variants of the following 2-player edge-matching game:

-\begin{definition} The \defn{2-player edge-matching game} is the following.
-Given a $1 \times n$ board where the leftmost edge has a specified (possibly signed) color, and given $n$ square tiles, where each tile $T_i$ consists of four (possibly signed) edge colors $\TILE{a_i}{b_i}{c_i}{d_i}$ specified in clockwise order, two players take turns making the following type of move: choose an unused tile, choose one of the four rotations of the tile, and place the rotated tile in the leftmost unoccupied position of the board.
-A move is valid only if the tile's left edge matches the color (and has the opposite sign of) the edge to its left (on the previously played tile or the edge of the board).
+\begin{definition} In the \defn{2-player signed/unsigned edge-matching game}, two players play on a $1 \times n$ board where the left boundary edge has a specified (possibly signed) color.
+Also given are $n$ square tiles, where each tile $T_i = \TILE{a_i}{b_i}{c_i}{d_i}$ consists of four (possibly signed) edge colors.
+In two variants, the players draw from a \defn{shared pool} (any player can choose any tile) or from their \defn{own pools} (each player can choose a tile only from their own pool).
+The players take turns making the following type of move: choose an unused tile from the available pool, choose one of the four rotations of the tile, and place the rotated tile in the leftmost unoccupied position of the board.
+A move is valid only if the tile's left edge is compatible with the edge to its left (on the right of the previously played tile or the edge of the board).
 If a player has no valid move, then that player loses and the other player wins.
-Decide whether the first player can force a win. \end{definition}
+The decision problem is to determine whether the first player can force a win. \end{definition}

-We consider four variants of the 2-player edge-matching game.
-The players draw from either a shared pool of tiles or their own pool of tiles, and tiles are either signed or unsigned.
-We first present a proof similar to the one of Theorem~\ref{thm:asp}, although its results are subsumed by the following two theorems.
+First we present a proof similar to the proof of Theorem~\ref{thm:asp}, although its results are subsumed by the following theorem.

-\begin{theorem} If players draw from a shared pool of tiles, which can be signed or unsigned, the 2-player edge-matching game is PSPACE-hard. \end{theorem}
+\begin{theorem} If players draw from a shared pool of tiles, which can be signed or unsigned, the 2-player edge-matching game is PSPACE-complete. \end{theorem}

-\begin{proof} We reduce from directed vertex geography in graphs with maximum degree 3 and a start vertex $s$, which was proved to be PSPACE-hard in~\cite{lichtenstein1980go}.